 If you just want to escape in November, why not drop it all and head to the other side of the world?
 Chilean Patagonia is entering into its warmest and most accessible months, and welcomes lovers of the great outdoors to its vast, open expanses.
 Step into the wonderland that is Torres del Paine National Park, where luxury tented camps and eco lodges gaze out towards the towering mountains, waterfalls and glaciers that dominate the dramatic landscapes.

 As dry season begins in Guatemala, this is the best time for a holiday here as the landscapes will still be lush and green from wet season and there will be far fewer tourists than there would be further on into the dry season.
 The beginning of November also marks Guatemala’s Day of the Dead festival, which is celebrated at small events all over the country with flowers, sugar skulls and kites.
-The quieter atmosphere will also offer the chance to see the magnificent ruins at Tikal and enjoy much more uninterrupted views than other popular ruins such as Chichen Itza.
+The quieter atmosphere will also offer the chance to see the magnificent ruins at Tikal and enjoy uninterrupted views.

 Entering into its final dry month before the winter rains arrive, it’s shoulder season in Brazil, and the sun is shining across the entirety of this nature lover’s wonderland.
 You’ll need a good few weeks to cram in all of its highlights, including Iguazu Falls, the Amazon rainforest and Rio de Janeiro, to name but a few iconic treasures.
 Why not combine it all on one all-encompassing luxury holiday?